-The information provides a vivid snapshot of the current state of what is readily available to the average voter as he or she prepares to walk into the polls this November.
-This information was updated on September 14, 2012 to reflect the winners of the primary races.
+The information provides a vivid snapshot of the current state of what is readily available to the average voter as they prepare to walk into the polls this August.

 To view the full report, click here.